Christopher was 3 years old when it happened.

 Does your baby/toddler seem like he’s in his own little world…

-- doesn’t notice or mind when caregiver leaves or return
+- Shows no notice or care when the caregiver leaves or return

 We got to the point in our house, before he was diagnosed, where we had to remove all battery operated toys because he would fixate on them and he never played with toys appropriately, i.e. pushed a truck on the floor making motor sounds, etc.